-Figure 23 a-b.
+Figure 25 a-b.
 Garlic mustard (a) and purple loosestrife (b) distribution and management progress at Lincoln Pond Campground. indicates years in which control of all known infestations was not completed.

 Purple loosestrife should remain the top management priority at this facility.
-It is recommended that remote site boat surveys continue in 2023 due to three new observations near remote sites in 2021.
+It is recommended that remote site boat surveys continue in 2024 due to three new observations near remote sites in 2021.
 It is also recommended that a release of biocontrol beetles is conducted at this facility in the future.
-Although garlic mustard was considered locally eradicated in the past, survey measures should continue since there was a small presence this year in 2022.
+Although garlic mustard was considered locally eradicated in the past, survey measures should continue since there was a small presence in 2022 and 2023.